Persian revolts against the Rashidun Caliphate: Background

-The Persians revolted against the early Arab caliphs due to several factors including cultural, religious, and economic discontents.
+The Persians revolted against the early Muslim caliphs due to several factors including cultural, religious, and economic discontents.
 After the fall of the Sasanian Empire and the Arab conquests, Persian culture experienced a severe setback.
-Much of the population viewed the Arab rule as a foreign occupation over the indigenous institutions and an imposition of non indigenous government structures.
+Much of the population viewed the Arab rule as a foreign occupation over the indigenous institutions and an imposition of non-indigenous government structures.
 Arabic became the language of administration with Persian elites losing their power over the state which led to further cultural conflicts.